gansm/finalcut/doc/getting-started.md

 dialog.setGeometry (position, size);
 ```
 The dialog window gets a width of 30 and a height of 10 characters.
-The position of the window in the terminal is at x=25 and
+The position of the window in the terminal is at x = 25 and
-y=5.
+y = 5.

 > [!NOTE]
 > x=1 and y=1 represents the upper left corner.